|Entering Characters||Two‐Dimensional Input Forms|

 When you input typesetting forms into a string, the internal representation of the string uses the above forms.
 The front end displays the typeset form, but uses the notation when saving the content to a file or when sending the string to the kernel for evaluation.

-Thus, for example, if one line ends with , then Mathematica will assume that the expression must continue on the next line.
+Thus, for example, if one line ends with , then the Wolfram Language will assume that the expression must continue on the next line.
 It will do the same if for example parentheses or other matchfix operators remain open at the end of the line.

-You can however explicitly tell Mathematica that a particular expression is incomplete by putting a or a (\[Continuation]) at the end of the line.
-Mathematica will then include the next line in the same expression, discarding any spaces or tabs that occur at the beginning of that line.
+You can however explicitly tell the Wolfram Language that a particular expression is incomplete by putting a or a (\[Continuation]) at the end of the line.
+The Wolfram Language will then include the next line in the same expression, discarding any spaces or tabs that occur at the beginning of that line.

 |??symbol||get more information|